-1. The purpose of this report is for Council to note the progress on the City of Kalamunda's (City) achievement against the "Kalamunda Achieving: Corporate Business Plan 2018-2022" for the period January to March 2019.
+1. The purpose of this report is to provide Council with the progress on the City of Kalamunda's (City) achievement against the "Kalamunda Achieving: Corporate Business Plan 2018-2022" for the period January to March 2019.

-2. At an aggregate level, the Corporate Business Plan is 78.92% complete as at 30 March 2019.
-This is on track for completion by 30 June 2019.
+- 2. At an aggregate level, the Corporate Business Plan is 78.92% complete as at 30 March 2019.
+This is on track for completion by 30 June 2019. - 3.
+It is recommended that Council notes the quarterly report for the Corporate Business Plan for the period January to March 2019.

-- 3. Kalamunda Achieving: Corporate Business Plan 2018-2022 (CBP) was endorsed by Council on 25 June 2018. - 4.
+- 4. Kalamunda Achieving: Corporate Business Plan 2018-2022 (CBP) was endorsed by Council on 25 June 2018. - 5.
 The CBP outlines the major projects, including capital works and operational recurrent services for the City.
-It then links those projects and services to the Asset Plans, Long Term Financial Plan and Workforce Plan. - 5.
-The CBP is a component of the City of Kalamunda's integrated planning and reporting framework. - 6.
+It then links those projects and services to the Asset Plans, Long Term Financial Plan and Workforce Plan. - 6.
+The CBP is a component of the City of Kalamunda's integrated planning and reporting framework. - 7.
 The Chief Executive Officer, Directors and Managers have individual performance objectives that are directly linked to their achievement of the CBP in the 2018/19.

-- 7. The CBP is comprised of 4 priority areas, referred to as 'goals in this report, being:

-- 1. Kalamunda Cares and Interacts

-- 2. Kalamunda Clean and Green

-- 3. Kalamunda Develops

-- 4. Kalamunda Leads

-- 8. There are 74 individual initiatives set out within the CBP.

-- 9. The report reflects the management progress report against the work schedule for each of the individual initiatives, as at 30 March 2019. - 10.
+- 8. The CBP is comprised of 4 priority areas, referred to as 'goals in this report, being: - 1.
+Kalamunda Cares and Interacts - 2.
+Kalamunda Clean and Green - 3.
+Kalamunda Develops - 4.
+Kalamunda Leads - 9.
+There are 74 individual initiatives set out within the CBP. - 10.
+The report reflects the management progress report against the work schedule for each of the individual initiatives, as at 30 March 2019. - 11.
 At an aggregate level, the CBP is 78.92% complete and is on track for completion by 30 June 2019.

-- 11. All local governments are required, by legislation, to develop a Corporate Business Plan to fulfil the statutory obligations of section 5.56 of the Local Government Act 1995 (WA), which is effectively the City's 'plan for the future'. - 12.
+- 12. All local governments are required, by legislation, to develop a Corporate Business Plan to fulfil the statutory obligations of section 5.56 of the Local Government Act 1995 (WA), which is effectively the City's 'plan for the future'. - 13.
 The Local Government (Administration) Regulations 1996 provides detail as to the content of the Corporate Business Plan.

-14. This report reflects input from Directors and Managers throughout the City.
+15. This report reflects input from Directors and Managers throughout the City.

-15. Various external stakeholders and community members have been involved in the achievement of the CBP.
+16. Various external stakeholders and community members have been involved in the achievement of the CBP.

-16. This plan is delivered within the City's approved Annual Budget and Long Term Financial Plan.
+17. This plan is delivered within the City's approved Annual Budget and Long Term Financial Plan.